koobedoc/watchio/docs/mkdocs/index.md

     Work in progress.
 Have not reached the stable release 0.1.0

 This package provides utilities to watch for IO activities of Unix processes.
-Applications can use it to reduce updates to website static pages.
+It works by reading the Unix process information file `/proc/{pid}/io` periodically.

-An example use case is a microserver that displays a list of recently modified files that have not been checked into a revision control system.
-A sensible implementation will be to update static pages when users are viewing the results.
-The `watchio` module helps to implement the viewing part when the creation process involves a separate program.
+An example use case is a microserver that displays static web pages created by a different program that takes a moderate amount of resources.
+A sensible implementation will be to update the static pages only when users are viewing the results.
+The `watchio` module helps to watch for IO activities of the server.

-## How it works

-The program reads in the process information file `/proc/<pid>/io` periodically and detect changes.

-## Installation

 Install the package from `pypi.org` by
 ``` python